Ancharm/WatchMyHands/README.md

 ## Overview

-Our watch is a wearable device that has a built-in camera and LCD screen to display the translated text.
-The machine learning model used in this watch has been trained on a large dataset of ASL gestures and corresponding English translations.
+Our watch is a wearable device that has a desktop camera and LCD screen to display the translated text.
+The machine learning model used in this watch has been trained on a large dataset of ASL alphabet and corresponding English translations.

 ## Requirements